top of page

 Crime coverage protects against employee theft, wire fraud, embezzlement, forgery, and social engineering attacks.
 It’s essential for any fintech involved in funds movement or customer account access, and it often fills key exclusions in Cyber or E&O.

-At this stage, risk is often underestimated - but it’s real.
 Board members require D&O, litigation can wipe out an early stage company, employees bring EPL exposure, and even small amounts of customer or partner data introduce liability.

 Recommended Coverage: